ans-group/docs.ukfast.co.uk/source/ecloud/vault/connecting.md

 There are two primary ways of interacting with eCloud Vault.

-One is through "drag and drop" in [MyUKFast](https://portal.ans.co.uk/ecloud-vault/index.php).
+One is through "drag and drop" in [ANS Portal](https://portal.ans.co.uk/ecloud-vault/index.php).

 The second is the most powerful way of accessing eCloud Vault, and the one that most people will probably need.
-This is via API, using the access and secret key pair found in [the eCloud Vault section in MyUKFast](https://portal.ans.co.uk/ecloud-vault/integration.php).
+This is via API, using the access and secret key pair found in [the eCloud Vault section in ANS Portal](https://portal.ans.co.uk/ecloud-vault/integration.php).

 These keys will allow you to access the API endpoint found here: <http://vault.ecloud.co.uk/>